Books: Architecture for the Mind

 I can’t imagine a man really enjoying a book and reading it only once.

-But in using this metaphor there is one aspect of the book which I have saved for last and that is the foundation.
-The odd thing about this aspect of the book is that many authors themselves seem to be unaware of it.
+The odd thing about this aspect of books is that many authors themselves seem to be unaware of it.
 They fancy french doors and think that is all that is needed.
-They set them in the air and remain unsurprised when they magically stay there.
+They set them in the air and remain oblivious when they are blown away in the next storm.
+They’ve forgotten what they’ve even built, you see.
+And they care little for the shattered neighborhoods and homeless families they’ve left in their literary wake.

 Worldview: the master plan

-And yet most authors do not make that mistake.
-Most make the opposite error and in so doing, rush into building a story without ever contemplating the sorts of things upon which it is based.
-And thus many stories, cleverly built though they may be, depend upon some awful assumptions and terrible ideas which the world would be better off without.
-Because the foundations on which a story are built get passed unspoken to the reader while he is visiting the house.
+And thus many books, cleverly built though they may be, depend upon some awful assumptions and terrible ideas which the world would be better off without.
+Because the ideas that go into the building process, everything from word choice to plot to description, get passed unspoken to the reader while he is visiting the house.
 And many of those ideas are taken back home with them and grafted into permanent places in their own minds.

 Wise words from the professor